vjFaLk/frappe/frappe/docs/user/en/tutorial/bench.md

-# Installing the Frappe Bench
+# Installing Bench

-Easiest way to setup frappe on a Unix Like system is to use frappe-bench.
+Easiest way to setup frappe on a Unix Like system is to use bench.
 Read the detailed instructions on how to install using Frappe Bench.
+Make sure to run the Development Setup.

 > [https://github.com/frappe/bench](https://github.com/frappe/bench)